lightning/bolts/04-onion-routing.md

 data will be included in the HMACs and must match the associated data provided during integrity verification at each hop.

-Next, for each hop along the route, the sender computes an _ephemeral public key_, a _shared secret_, and a _blinding factor_.
-The blinding factor is used at each hop to blind the ephemeral public key for the next hop.
+Each hop along the route sees a blinded _ephemeral public key_ belonging to the sender, from which it derives a _shared secret_ and a _blinding factor_, used to reblind the ephemeral public key for the next hop.
+The shared secret is a hash of the ECDH output element of the hop's node key and the sender's ephemeral key.
-The hop receiving the header will perform ECDH with the ephemeral public key and its own private key in order to derive the same shared secret.
-However, when generating the packet, the sending node doesn't have access to the other nodes' private keys.
-So instead, it uses the commutative property of multiplication to blind each hop's public key with all previous blinding factors and performs ECDH, using each hop's blinded public key and the `sessionkey`.

-The transformations at hop `k` are as follows:
+The blinding factor is then derived from the secret key and multiplied with the ephemeral key to generate the ephemeral key for the next hop.
+Because the blinding of a public key is a scalar multiplication with a group element, by virtue of the commutative property, the sender can generate the corresponding private key for the next hop by multiplying the blinding factor by its ephemeral private key.

+To construct the onion, the sender initializes the ephemeral private key for the first hop `ek_1` to the `sessionkey` and derives from it the corresponding ephemeral public key `epk_1` by multiplying with the `secp256k1` generator point.
+The sender then iteratively computes the shared secret for each of the `k` hops as follows:

- - The shared secret `ss_k` is computed by first blinding the hop's public key `nodepk_k` with all previous blinding factors `{b_1, ..., b_{k-1}}` (if any), and second, executing ECDH with the blinded public key and the `sessionkey` to obtain a group element.
-The shared secret `ss_k` is then calculated as the `SHA256` hash of the ECDH output, serialized in the compressed format.
+ - The sender computes a curve point executing ECDH with the hop's public key and the ephemeral private key.
+The shared secret `ss_k` is then calculated as the `SHA256` hash of the resulting point, serialized in the compressed format.
  - The blinding factor is the `SHA256` hash of the concatenation between the ephemeral public key `epk_k` and the shared secret `ss_k`.
 Before concatenation, the ephemeral public key is serialized in the compressed format.
- - The ephemeral public key `epk_k` is computed by blinding the hop's sending peer's ephemeral public key `epk_{k-1}` with the hop's sending peer's blinding factor `b_{k-1}`.
+ - The ephemeral private key for the next hop `ek_{k+1}` is computed by multiplying the current ephemeral private key `ek_k` by the blinding factor.

-This recursive algorithm is initialized by setting the first hop's (`k=1`) ephemeral public key to the public key corresponding to the `sessionkey`, i.e.
-`secp256k1` is used to derive a public key for the randomly selected `sessionkey`.

-The origin node then iteratively computes the ephemeral public keys, shared secrets, and blinding factors for hops `{n_2, ..., n_r}`.
+ - The ephemeral public key for the next hop `epk_{k+1}` is derived from the ephemeral private key `ek_k` by multiplying with the generator.

 Once the sender has all the required information above, it can construct the packet.
 Constructing a packet routed over `r` hops requires `r` 32-byte